 Want to try this Mushroom Bolognese?

 Whole30 Recipes: Mushroom Bolognese

-- 20 oz zoodles, about 4 large zucchinis or two packages of already prepared zoodles
+- 20 ounces zoodles, about 4 large zucchinis or two packages of already prepared zoodles

-- 28 oz crushed red tomatoes (one can)
+- 28 ounces crushed red tomatoes, one can

 - 1 red pepper, diced

 - 1/2 cup fresh chopped basil

 - 1.5 tablespoons crushed red pepper, more if you like a kick!

 - salt and pepper to taste